kathsucurry/programming_massively_parallel_processors/chapter_3/Exercises/Q1/README.md

 The current width is set to `5000`.
 Running with Q1A and Q1B kernel prints total durations of `~13.7s` and `~6.5s`, respectively.

-## Summary(?)
+## Summary

-Surprisingly, question 1B kernel consistently leads to faster run time (around 1/2 of question 1A kernel runtime)...
-My plan is to keep reading the book to see if I'm missing something or to eventually ask online...
+Question 1B kernel consistently leads to faster run time (around 1/2 of question 1A kernel runtime) based on the tests above.